Big Time Sensuality: Background

-After the release of Debut, Björk's songs received numerous remixes from different producers.
+Remixes and B-sides

 "Big Time Sensuality" received three different remixes from Fluke.
-One of them, called the "Fluke Minimix",was performed on different occasions and a music video was made of it.
-This version was not available until the release of Björk's Greatest Hits, as the version featured on the single was shorter.
+One of them, called the "Fluke Minimix", was performed on different occasions and was used for a version of the song's music video.
+This edit was later released on Björk's Greatest Hits.

-The single also contained "Glóra" ("Gloria") and "Síðasta Ég" ("The Last Me") as B-sides, two songs that were recorded by The Elgar Sisters, a group formed in the early eighties by guitarist Guðlaugur Kristinn Óttarsson and Björk.
-"Glóra" is an instrumental track which features a flute-solo played by Björk, who also wrote and produced the track.
+The single also contained "Glóra" ("Gloria") and "Síðasta Ég" ("The Last Me") as B-sides, two songs recorded by The Elgar Sisters, a group formed in the early 1980s by guitarist Guðlaugur Kristinn Óttarsson and Björk.
+"Glóra" is an instrumental track that features a flute solo played by Björk, who also wrote and produced the track.
 "Síðasta Ég" was written by Björk, Óttarsson and Þór Eldon Jónsson, a member of the Sugarcubes, and was produced by Björk and Óttarsson, with guitar played by Óttarsson.

 Composition

 The first two verses of "Big Time Sensuality" are underscored by upbeat keyboards that lead into electronica and techno-influenced grooves that Sandy Masuo of Option defined as "brooding".
 Björk belts out the first lines accompanied by a base of percussion, while the chorus features stronger electronic beats.
-After the first two verses, Björk sings some sounds like moans or shouts.
-Ben Thompson defined the yells sequence as "sinuous pop-funk squawk".
-After the interlude "I don't know my future after this weekend/And I don't want to!" funk-like sounds lead the song to an end.
+After the first two verses, some of Björk's vocalizations resemble moans or shouts.
+Ben Thompson described this sequence as "sinuous pop-funk squawk".
+After the interlude "I don't know my future after this weekend/And I don't want to!" funk-like sounds lead the song to its end.

 The "Fluke Minimix" is composed on a series of synthesizers and by slower vocals.
-The remix features electronic bass and heavily uses reverb.
+The remix features electronic bass and makes extensive use of reverb.
 The track ends with the lines "It takes courage to enjoy it/The hardcore/And the gentle/Of Big Time Sensuality" whispered by Björk.